Do you suffer from pain in the back and neck when swallowing?

 - Pulled muscles

 - Injury to the trapezius muscle

 This type of neck and back pain can be difficult to ease with just simple home and over-the-counter remedies.
-It is best to contact you health care professional especially if it does not get better in 2 or 3 days.
+It is best to contact a health care professional if pain persists longer than 2 or 3 days.